Raghulsankar/Bcs-Academy-Training/Day 5/notes_day5.md

 - git config --global user.email "user email"

 the above 2 lines push code in git with your name and email shown.

+# Objects

+> No duplicate keys allowed.

+> in object are same unique key

+> last key is overwrite their last value.

+>

+# DESTRUCTURING

+- Two types

+> Array destructuring
+> object destruturing

+> Default value is taken undefined value
+> , skip the value

+## Rest ...
+Operator

+- it is collecting the rest of the values.

+# spread ...
+Operator

+- it is merge the values

+> left(Rest) operator = right(spread) operator